-Lippincott Mine Road in CA is only for experienced 4WD drivers and vehicles
+Lippincott Mine Road in California is for experienced 4WD drivers and vehicles only

-Lippincott Mine Road is the name of a very challenging drive located in Inyo County, in the U.S. state of California.
+Lippincott Mine Road is a very challenging drive located in Inyo County, in the U.S. state of California.
 It’s a faster route to the park than others, but you might be clenching your jaw the whole way, trying not to fall hundreds of feet to oblivion, and it’s not for the casual driver or the casual car.
-It’s one of the challenging Backcountry roads in the Death Valley National Park.
+It’s one of the challenging Backcountry roads in Death Valley National Park.

 How long is Lippincott Mine Road in Death Valley National Park?

 The road is totally unpaved.
-It’s 11.26 km (7.0 miles) long running east-west from Racetrack Valley Road to Saline Valley Road.
+It’s 11.26 km (7.0 miles) long, running east-west from Racetrack Valley Road to Saline Valley Road.

 Is Lippincott Mine Road open to passenger vehicles?

 The road is for experienced drivers using 4×4 high clearance vehicles only.
 You'll need a good map, as the routes are not marked and there are no signs.
 Maintained only to 4WD standards.
-The signs posted at each end of the road say it all by warning: "CAUTION - ROUTE AHEAD NOT MAINTAINED - WASH OUTS AND CUT BANKS AHEAD - ROUTE NOT RECOMMENDED FOR VEHICLE TRAVEL - EXPERIENCED DRIVERS USING 4X4 HIGH CLEARANCE VEHICLES ONLY".
+The signs posted at each end of the road say it all by warning: "CAUTION - ROUTE AHEAD NOT MAINTAINED - WASH OUTS AND CUT BANKS AHEAD - ROUTE NOT RECOMMENDED FOR VEHICLE TRAVEL - EXPERIENCED DRIVERS USING 4X4 HIGH CLEARANCE VEHICLES ONLY."
 This is a dangerous mining area.
 There are lots of scary holes in the ground that are fun to look at, but not safe to enter.

 When was Lippincott Mine Road in Death Valley National Park built?

-The trail (on some maps it is identified as Ubehebe Road) should be open most of the year with the elevation running from 3,876ft down to 2,256ft.
+The trail (on some maps, it is identified as Ubehebe Road) should be open most of the year with the elevation running from 3,876ft down to 2,256ft.
 The road tops out at a saddle.
 This isn't the summit, but it's a good stopping point, and the view is fantastic.
 Subject to closure after washouts from heavy rains.
 There's room to park with your grill in the wind to let things cool.
 Due to frequent flooding in the area, road conditions often vary throughout the park.
 For the most up-to-date information on road conditions, visit Death Valley’s website at nps.gov/deva.